s6hib/Chore-Tracker-API/docs/APISpec.md

       The estimated duration of the chore, expressed in minutes.

     - `due_date`: string
-      The due date of the chore (in ISO 8601 format, YYYY-MM-DD).
+      The due date of the chore (YYYY-MM-DD).

     - `status`: string
       The current status of the chore.
 Predefined values: `pending`, `in_progress`, `completed`.